 Analyze grinding efficiency by using particle Energy Spectra

-Comminution (a term used for size reduction due to the application of energy) is known as an energy-intensive process, representing a major percentage of mineral beneficiation costs.
+Comminution is a term used for size reduction due to the application of energy.
+It is known as an energy-intensive process, representing a major percentage of mineral beneficiation costs.
 In an ore beneficiation plant, for example, comminution can be responsible for up to 70% of production costs, either due to power consumption or equipment parts degradation due to wear.

 Quite often Autogenous (AG), Semi-Autogenous Grinding (SAG) and Ball Mills are present in mining and mineral processing plants.
 The grinding process of these tumbling mills is produced by a range of mechanisms including high-speed impact, abrasion, chipping and nipping of small particles between large ones due to the rotation of the mill upon its horizontal axis.

 Although mills have great energy consumption, only a small part of this energy is converted into actual particle fragmentation.
 As an example, Cleary (2000) points out that the power consumption for a 5×7 m ball mill can reach 3.5 MW and only 1 to 5% of this power is directed to size reduction!